AirshipCMS/Docs/14-Collection-Index-Template.md

 See [Collection Templates](/documentation/view/collection-templates) for more information on how to set the collection template directory for a collection.

-When you are developing locally, the url of the index will be `localhost:9001/pubic_path`, where `pubic_path` is the value you set for the collection in Airship CMS.
+When you are developing locally, the url of the index will be `localhost:9001/public_path`, where `public_path` is the value you set for the collection in Airship CMS.
 In this example, the public_path for the Blog collection was set to `blog` so the full url is `localhost:9001/blog`.
 When you navigate to this url, you should see the contents of the `index.html` collection template rendered in the browser.

 ---